suitenumerique/hackdays2025/submissions/dbt/README.md

 Managing multiple language/model dependencies and preparing for multilingual use cases

 ## Impact
-FactVerifAI supports anyone working in collaborative document environments: journalists, policymakers, educators, researchers by enhancing trust and accountability.
-It contributes to European digital sovereignty by offering a sovereign, open-source, privacy-respecting alternative to fact-checking solutions embedded in non-European platforms.
+FactVerifAI supports anyone working in collaborative document environments by enhancing trust and accountability.
+It contributes to European digital sovereignty by offering a sovereign, open-source alternative to fact checking solutions.

 ## Next Steps
-Integrating seamlessly into the Docs platform while respecting data protection and transparency principles Expand support for multiple languages
+Expand support for multiple languages
-Optimize performance and scalability for wider public deployment Adding more LLM backends such as Agno Framework Integrating the feature with a RAG system and allowing users to fact check full documents Conduct user testing with public sector teams across the EU to refine UX and functionality
+Optimise performance and scalability for wider public deployment Adding more LLM backends such as Agno Framework Integrating the feature with a RAG system and allowing users to fact check full documents Conduct user testing with public sector teams across the EU to refine UX and functionality